imonish8/python-peacemaker/README.md

 > May 14 - Done with List and Comprehsion list and its methods.

-> May 15 -  Done with three problems and learned more about string methods.
+> May 15 -  Done with 4 problems of python and learned more about string methods. got 3 stars.
+            Done with 2 problems of Java and got 2 stars.